By: Nilesh Mojidra

 Purpose of Stateless Firewall Filters

 The basic purpose of a stateless firewall filter is to enhance security through the use of packet filtering.
-Packet filtering enables you to inspect the components of incoming or outgoing packets and then perform the actions you specify on packets that match the criteria you specify.
-The typical use of a stateless firewall filter is to protect the Routing Engine processes and resources from malicious or untrusted packets.
+Packet filtering enables inspection of the components of incoming or outgoing packets and then performs the actions specified on packets that match the criteria.
+A stateless firewall filter's typical use is to protect the Routing Engine processes and resources from malicious or untrusted packets.